tjhrulz/Monstercat-Suite/README.md

 May happen eventually
-Meters will change to variant on middle click, I only wanna do this if it can include the alt system Add more versions of CPU and GPU info (I dont think I will do this as the info is not too needed (And I dont need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
+Meters will change to variant on middle click, I only wanna do this if it can include the alt system Add more versions of CPU and GPU info (I don't think I will do this as the info is not too needed (And I don't need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
 Large 12 hour clock (With variant where 12hr is replaced by Monstercat logo) A version of the RSS display for displaying mobile versions of websites?
 I found a way to display in an iframe in rainmeter, doubt I will do this though as it feels too much.
 Complimentary colors update, I wrote the whole system for this and my calculations are sometimes off by a little bit which is fine but it really does not look good.
-Button to toggle visiblity of small meters and side panels (Similar to enigma) Little icon idividual program launchers to match the button mentioned above Modified versions of the logos that integrate simple system status (CPU, GPU, Ping are the 3 I am thinking about doing)
+Button to toggle visibility of small meters and side panels (Similar to enigma) Little icon individual program launchers to match the button mentioned above Modified versions of the logos that integrate simple system status (CPU, GPU, Ping are the 3 I am thinking about doing)

 ------------------------------------------------------------------------